Here you will find the answers to some of the questions we are asked most.

 No, Pensthorpe is a privately owned nature reserve and we are unable to offer discounts to members of other organisations.

-Pensthorpe allows free entrance to an essential carer, who provides proof of carer status, when accompanying a full paying person who is physically or mentally impaired.
-A carer is someone who is over 18 and who, without payment (excluding benefits and allowances), provides essential help and support to someone who is in receipt of DLA (Disability Living Allowance) or PIP (Personal Independence Payment).
-The term carer shouldn’t be confused with a foster carer, care worker, or care assistant, who receive payment for looking after someone.
+Pensthorpe allows free entrance to one essential carer, who provides proof of carer status, when accompanying a full paying person who is physically or mentally impaired.
+A carer is someone who is over 18 and who provides essential help and support to someone who is in receipt of DLA (Disability Living Allowance) or PIP (Personal Independence Payment).
+The term carer shouldn’t be confused with a foster carer.

 We are predominantly an outside facility.
 Sturdy footwear, which is comfortable for walking is recommended and British weather is unpredictable so come prepared!